moby/moby/docs/sources/installation/frugalware.rst

 Network Configuration
 ---------------------

-IPv4 packet forwarding is disabled by default on FrugalWare, so internet access from inside the container may not work.
+IPv4 packet forwarding is disabled by default on FrugalWare, so Internet access from inside the container may not work.

-To enable the forwarding, run as root on the host system:
+To enable packet forwarding, run the following command as the ``root`` user on the host system:

 ::

     sysctl net.ipv4.ip_forward=1

-And, to make it persistent across reboots, enable it on the host's **/etc/sysctl.d/docker.conf**:
+And, to make it persistent across reboots, add the following to a file named **/etc/sysctl.d/docker.conf**:

 ::